snakesonabrain/groundhog/README.md

    - Raise awareness on underlying test data and theories supporting engineering correlations and design formulae
    - Promoting development of open-source engineering software by the worldwide community of engineers

-groundhog is developed using a set of 10 Golden rules which are reflected in the python-engineering function architecture and should also be followed by any contributors to the project.
+groundhog is developed using a set of 10 Golden rules which are reflected in the groundhog function architecture and should also be followed by any contributors to the project.

 Installation requirements
 -------------------------

-python-engineering is written for Python 3.x.
+groundhog is written for Python 3.x.
 Downloading Anaconda3 is recommended for users not familiar with Python development.

-Copyright (c) 2016, Bruno Stuyts
+Copyright (c) 2017, Bruno Stuyts
 All rights reserved.

 License
 --------

-python-engineering is provided under a Creative Commons Attribution-ShareAlike 4.0 International Public License.
+groundhog is provided under a Creative Commons Attribution-ShareAlike 4.0 International Public License.
 Please check the license terms below and in the license file.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: